mishapadidar/stellarator_multiobjective/lab_notebook.md

       First need to (globally) minimize each objective to bound the pareto front.
       Use multistart (fault tolerant)GD or direct search.
   - DFO MOO solvers
-    - NSGA-II, DMS, MultiMADS
+    - NSGA-II, DMS, MultiMADS, ParEGO
+- Solve and analyze QHProb1
+  - Rescale objectives and inputs before optimization!
   - optimize and save all evaluation data.
   - plot the pareto front.
-- locally expand pareto front around non-dominated points.
   - look at convexity vs non-convexity.
   - choose a few points of interest.
+  - Verify pareto optimality of these points.
+  - locally expand pareto front around non-dominated points.
   - Look at sensitivity to surface labels.
+- Resolve problem for different objectives
+  - QHProb1 with linear or log aspect ratio instead of quadratic.
+  - Choose best aspect ratio objective
+- Develop and solve the QA problem.

 ### Completed